 Climate change is real and devastating natural disasters are becoming more and more frequent.
-Whole areas of forest are burning, animal species are dying out - and there is another event that is happening very slowly but has serious consequences: the melting of glaciers.
+Entire areas of forest are burning, animal species are dying out - and there is another event that is happening very slowly but has serious consequences: the melting of the glaciers.

 Climate change is real and devastating natural disasters are becoming more and more frequent.
-Whole areas of forest are burning, animal species are dying out - and there is another event that is happening very slowly but has serious consequences: the melting of glaciers.
+Entire areas of forest are burning, animal species are dying out - and there is another event that is happening very slowly but has serious consequences: the melting of the glaciers.

 Aletsch Glacier, Switzerland

-At NIKIN, we are particularly committed to protecting the world's forests.
-But it is not only the forests that are disappearing, but also the glaciers - global warming brings fatal consequences due to the water stored in the ice, which is being released at an ever faster rate and causing sea levels to rise.
+At NIKIN, we are particularly committed to protecting forests worldwide.
+However, it is not only forests that are disappearing, but also glaciers - global warming is having fatal consequences due to the water stored in the ice, which is being released ever faster and causing sea levels to rise.
 These consequences not only affect nature and the environment, but also us humans.
-We are running out of water - and that is why it is essential to stop this rapid glacier retreat.
+We're up to our necks in water - and that's why it's essential to stop this rapid glacier retreat.

 What are glaciers?

-Glaciers are masses of ice formed from compressed snow.
-The incredible masses of snow that it takes to create the largest glaciers are hard to imagine.
-For a glacier to form at all, several conditions must be met.
+Glaciers are masses of ice that form from compressed snow.
+It is hard to imagine the incredible masses of snow required to create the largest glaciers.
+Various conditions must be met for a glacier to form at all.
 The most important of these is that there must be sufficient snowfall every year for a very long time.
 The snow must fall in such large quantities that less melts than remains.
 So a little snow is added every year.
-In large quantities, the lightweight snowflake becomes a load weighing several tonnes.
-Gradually, the lower layers are compressed and become ice.
+In large quantities, the lightweight snowflake becomes a load weighing tons.
+The lower layers are gradually compressed and turn to ice.

 Always on the move

-Since glaciers form far above the snow line, i.e. in mountainous regions, another element is added - movement.
-The heavy ice load does not stay where it is, but slides downhill.
-Only centimetres at a time, but noticeably.
-In the process, the ice masses shape, drag and scrape the landscape, carrying with them huge boulders and other matter that remains long after the glacier has ceased to exist.
+As glaciers form far above the snow line, i.e. in mountainous regions, another element is added - movement.
+The heavy load of ice does not stay where it is, but slides downhill.
+Only centimeters at a time, but noticeably.
+In the process, the ice masses shape, drag and scrape the landscape, carrying huge boulders and other material with them, which remains long after the glacier has ceased to exist.
 The traces of the last ice age can still be seen in Central Europe, which is now warm again.

 Glaciers - they are the biggest!

-Due to their compressed water masses, glaciers are the largest water reservoirs after the oceans - and thus have a considerable influence on the world's climate.
+Due to their compressed water masses, glaciers are the largest water reservoirs after the oceans - and therefore have a significant influence on the global climate.
 The largest glaciers in the world are:

-• the world's largest glacier of all is the Lambert Glacier in East Antarctica
+- the world's largest glacier is the Lambert Glacier in East Antarctica

-• Iceland's Vatnajökull is considered the largest glacier in Europe
+- Iceland's Vatnajökull is the largest glacier in Europe

-• the Jostedalsbreen in Norway is considered the largest glacier on the European mainland
+- the Jostedalsbreen in Norway is the largest glacier on the European mainland

-• in the Caucasus, home to high mountains, the Bezengi is the largest ice mass
+- In the Caucasus, the home of high mountains, the Bezengi is the largest ice mass

 Breiðamerkurjökull (Vatnajökull), Iceland